 - Once the cookies are baked, transfer to a cooling rack and enjoy warm, or store leftovers for up to 2 weeks.

-Yes, the dough for these Chewy Double Chocolate Chip Cookies can be made ahead of time.
+Yes, the dough for these Double Chocolate Chip Cookies can be made ahead of time.
 You can make the dough up to 24 hours ahead of time and store the cookie dough in the fridge covered.
 You can follow the recipe instructions exactly then leave the dough in the large bowl in the fridge.
 When you are ready to bake the cookies, let the dough come to room temperature then continue to follow the recipe instructions.
-I love that this chewy chocolate cookie recipe can be made ahead of time, or made on the fly with no chilling required.

 I do not recommend freezing the prepared chewy double chocolate chip cookie dough.
 The dough is very sticky and does not roll well.
 This is great for yielding a super chewy and soft finished texture, but not great for freezing.
 Of course, you can make the cookie dough ahead of time and bake the cookies up to a day later.
 Unfortunately, freezing the dough would result in a mess.

-I hope you and your family LOVE these Chewy Double Chocolate Chip Cookies!
+I hope you and your family LOVE these Chewy Double Chocolate Cookies.
 If you have any questions or comments about this easy chocolate cookie recipe feel free to comment and rate below!

 Chewy Double Chocolate Chip Cookies